 Pupil and School Counsellors are tasked with communicating with their peers via their Tutor groups, subject classes and other arenas.
-Through discussion they then avail of the opportunity to bring any issues or concerns to the Pupil Council so their voice can be heard.
+Through discussion they then avail of the opportunity to bring any issues or concerns to the Pupil Council promoting the pupil voice.
 The School Council can then carry forward pressing points of discussion to Senior Staff and Board of Governors.
 This forum facilitates pupil involvement in decision making and integration into the school community, and in so doing, lay the foundations of positive behaviour.

-Lines of Communication
+Pupils - Lines of Communication